 medications that the consumer should be aware of?

-A. it is very difficult to predict what will happen
+It is very difficult to predict what will happen

-when sytrinol and policosanol are combined.
+when Sytrinol and policosanol are combined.
 There is hardly any research

 on the individual supplements, let alone the combination.
 Add to this